SAP-archive/cloud-s4-sdk-pipeline/README.md

  }
 ```

-After you commit your changes and the Jenkinsserver starts to build the project it will automatically use the pipeline.
+After you commit your changes and the Jenkins server starts to build the project it will automatically use the pipeline.

 ## Known Issues
 Currently, there are no known issues.